santiment/sanbase2/docs/user-triggers-api.md

     field(:is_public, :boolean, default: false) # Whether trigger is public or private field(:cooldown, :string, default: "24h") # After a signal is fired it can be again fired after `cooldown` time has passed.
-By default - `24h` field(:icon_url, :string) # Url of icon for the trigger field(:active, :boolean, default: true) # Whether trigger is active.
-By default - yes field(:repeating, :boolean, default: true) # Whether the signal will fire just one time or it will be working until manually turned off.
+By default - `24h` field(:icon_url, :string) # Url of icon for the trigger field(:is_active, :boolean, default: true) # Whether trigger is active.
+By default - yes field(:is_repeating, :boolean, default: true) # Whether the signal will fire just one time or it will be working until manually turned off.
 By default - working until turned off.
 ```

 ### Settings fields